Thomas Massie: Tenure

+In September 2021, he was the only Republican to vote against $1 billion of funding for Israel's Iron Dome missile defense system.
 In May 2022, Massie was the only member of the House of Representatives to vote against a non-binding resolution denouncing antisemitism and opposition to Israel.
 Massie tweeted that he voted against the bill because it promoted censorship.

 On April 16, 2024, he co-sponsored a motion to vacate filed by Marjorie Taylor Greene in an attempt to oust House speaker Mike Johnson.

 In July 2024, Massie co-moderated a presidential debate for third-party candidates held by the Free & Equal Elections Foundation.

 In 2025, Massie voted against the One Big Beautiful Bill Act and Full-Year Continuing Appropriations and Extensions Act, 2025.
 He argued both bills were not sufficiently fiscally conservative.
 As a result, Trump announced he would support and fund a primary challenger against Massie.

+In July 2026, Massie introduced an amendment to the annual State Department appropriations bill that would have eliminated all US assistance to Israel.
+With 103 Democrats voting in agreement with Massie to cut off all funding for Israel, but no other Republicans agreeing, the amendment failed.